pconrad-webapps/pconrad-webapps.github.io/_topics/spark_java_getting_started.md

 - java
 ---

+# Preliminaries: you need Java 1.8 and Maven

 To get started with SparkJava, you should have, at a minimum, the following in your computing environment:

 * Java 1.8 or higher (this is needed because SparkJava depends on Lambda functions which were introduced in Java 1.8)